 I know it’s convenient, but don’t buy the individual packaged goodies.
 They cost a fortune!

 Instead, once a week, make up a batch of cookies, a tray of muffins, or a loaf of quick bread and then portion them out into individual servings.
 Your kids won’t complain about eating the same cookie and quick bread for a week if it’s delicious – just do a different one each week for variety.

 For snacks, think of easy, healthy and inexpensive things like air popped popcorn, cut up veggies and fruits with dip, or a small cheese and cracker plate.

 Pam Howard is a Certified Holistic Health Coach who specializes in helping busy moms become healthier, so they can enjoy a happy, fulfilling life.
-Find her at Be Healthy Be Happy Wellness
+She hold online classes which teach you how to shop healthy and affordably, how to help the whole family eat healthy, and how to make good eating decisions when you’re away from home!
+Find her at Be Healthy Be Happy Wellness.